alezemelo/SE2_KirunaExplorer/Retrospectives/retrospective_1.md

     - Inexperience with Docker containers management

 - What lessons did you learn (both positive and negative) in this sprint?
+    - Planning tasks has to be done in a more precise way so thet team members don't get in each other's way.

 - Which improvement goals set in the previous retrospective were you able to achieve?
     - GitHub repository management has become way smooher